 Firebase Hosting can connect to your own custom domains, like

-Before connecting a custom domain, you'll need to click through the "Get Started" wizard in the Firebase Hosting admin panel.
-This is where you'll be able to see a history of deploys and manage connected domains.
+Before connecting a custom domain, complete the "Get Started" wizard from your project's Firebase Hosting page.
+This Hosting page is where you'll see a history of deploys and manage connected domains.

-In most cases you can use Quick Setup.
-Point the DNS A records for your domain to Firebase Hosting, and an SSL certificate will be automatically provisioned within a few hours.
+To complete the custom domain setup, you can use the Quick Setup mode in most cases.
+Point the DNS A records for your domain to Firebase Hosting, and we will provision an SSL certificate within a few hours.

-If you already have a site running on another hosting provider and need a zero-downtime migration, you should choose Advanced Setup from the dropdown.
-You will need to either update your domain's TXT records or upload a file to a specific location on your existing site to verify your domain.
-Once verification is complete, you can safely point your DNS A records at Firebase Hosting.
+However, if you already have a site running on another hosting provider and need a zero-downtime migration, then select Advanced Setup from the setup mode dropdown list.
+For the Advanced Setup workflow, follow the on-screen instructions either to update your domain's DNS TXT records or to upload a file to a specified location on your existing site.
+After verification is complete, you can safely point your DNS A records to Firebase Hosting.

 Wait for SSL certificate provisioning

-Once domain ownership is verified we will provision an SSL certificate for your domain and deploy it across our global CDN.
+After we verify domain ownership, we provision an SSL certificate for your domain and deploy it across our global CDN.
 This process can take several hours.

 Your domain will be listed as one of the Subject Alternative Names in the FirebaseApp SSL certificate, which is publicly viewable.
-While the domain is provisioning, you may see an invalid certificate with that does not include your domain name.
-This is a normal part of the process and will resolve once your domain's certificate is available.
+While the domain is provisioning, you might see an invalid certificate that does not include your domain name.
+This is a normal part of the process and will resolve after your domain's certificate is available.